 When a customer wants to send a specific cryptocurrency (eg, "BTC") they may express their intention in two different ways:

-The combination of asset amount and destination amount allows you to support both use cases for your customers.
+The combination of asset amount and destination amount allows to support both use cases for your customers.

 The difference is where the fees are extracted from, if the user specifies the amount they want to arrive at the destination, then they'll need to spend more to cover the fees, if they specify how much they want to spend then the fees are subtracted from that and the destination will receive slightly less funds.